gabegoodoi/5_mini_project_library_management_system_with_database_integration/README.md

         This method takes connection as an argument.
         This method searches an author id in the authors table based on the operator's input.
 It then displays that entry's values in a formatted manner.

 5. OBJECT_CLASSES.PY

   The application's Author, Book, and User object classes are defined in this file along with their attributes.

-  Finally, 2 User class methods are defined:

-    1. get_lib_id()

-        This method takes no arguments.
-        It is a getter that allows operators to access the private self.__lib_id attribute.

-    2. set_lib_id()

-        This method takes self and an ID as arguments (though it defaults the ID to None).
-        It is a setter that allows operators to alter the private self.__lib_id attribute.

 6. ERROR_HANDLING.PY